pietrygamat/logiops/Configuration.md

 # DISCALIMER: The configuration file is a work in progress and is subject to change.

-Logid uses a standard libconfig-style config file called `logid.cfg` in the working directory.
+Logid uses a standard libconfig-style config file stored in `/etc/logid.cfg` by default (although you launch logid with the -c option to change it).

 `:` and `=` are used for defining variables and are interchangeable. (e.g. `name: "foo";` is the same as `name = "foo";`)